Context & Problem

 Year 1: Building the Factory

 The problem?
-The process was broken.
+The creation process for visual models was broken.
+Designers struggled with creating them causing backlogs and delays.
 Researchers worked in long, waterfall-style cycles and handed off dense content to designers in Jira with a vague request, often with no message clarity, or design intent.
 UX was brought in to wireframe, but not to shape the story or the user experience behind it.

-The UX director’s solution was to insert UX into the chain: UX handled intake and wireframes, then visual designers took over.
+The UX director’s solution was to insert UX into the chain: UX handled intake and wireframes, then visual designers took over for look and feel.
 It resembled a Double Diamond, but with an added handoff in the middle.
-We shipped over 100 of these that year, but designers felt like assembly workers, not collaborators.
+The UX and design team shipped over 100 visual models that year, but designers felt like assembly workers, not collaborators.

 It worked — but it wasn’t enough.

 The process made production smoother, but it also split UX and visual design into separate tracks.
-Designers began to feel like wireframe “assembly workers,” disconnected from the creative part of the work.
-We needed shared ownership — not better handoffs.
+Designers satisfaction was low, feeling like wireframe "assembly workers", which impacted the final deliverable and product experience.
+According to the product's aquire marketing lead, visual storytelling was what drove engagement not diagrams.

 Year 2: Breaking the Wall

-When I became embedded in one of the largest product teams, I saw an opportunity to fix the broken handoff model.
+When in the second year, I became embedded in a different product team focused on software vendors and buyers, I saw an opportunity to fix the broken handoff model.
 With support from the design director, I launched a pilot program to integrate UX and Visual Design across the full Double Diamond.
-The design director made no divide between UX and design, treating me as an equal team member—crucial support as I navigated organizational tensions to prioritize product success over internal politics.

 My Approach: From Handoffs to Co-Creation.
 I replaced the linear handoff model with integrated collaboration across two phases with four key activities: